Local Area Attractions

 Thrilling visitors since 1934, this aquarium is considered by some to be among the most intriguing in the world.
 Guests are encouraged to watch the daily turtle and shark feedings and plunge their hands into the Touch Tank.
 An exhilarating opportunity offered at the aquarium is the chance to touch a live shark.
 For details, visit Key West Aquarium online.

-Key West, located just a twenty minutes drive south of Sugarloaf Key, is filled with historic interest.
-Its a place where campers can explore a beehive of narrow streets, learn about its characters like James Audubon, Harry Truman and Ernest Hemingway, shop or taste conch chowder or key lime pie.
-Key West boasts an unending calendar of events, with frequent boat races, performances at Red Barn Theater, concerts at the Tennessee Williams Fine Arts Center and home and garden tours.
+Key West , located just a twenty minute drive south of Sugarloaf Key, is a historic destination with it's own distinct style.
+Explore a beehive of narrow streets, learn about its characters like James Audubon, Harry Truman and Ernest Hemingway, shop eclectic boutiques and stop for a lunch of conch chowder and key lime pie.
+Key West also boasts an unending calendar of events including frequent boat races, performances at Red Barn Theater, concerts at the Tennessee Williams Fine Arts Center and a variety of festivals and fairs.

 Harry S. Trumans Little White House